 This book is a study of the exercise of imperial power in the early modern era and the way authorities at all levels moved, expelled, and transported people within the British Empire.
 Morgan and Rushton investigate some of the processes by which a wide variety of peoples under many different circumstances were forcibly moved.
 With the appropriate documents, they focus primarily on the perspective of the authorities, the legal developments of the 17th and 18th centuries connected to those processes, and the degree to which authorities did or did not follow the law in these matters.
 In some cases they use materials published in the period to address the response to these sometimes controversial policies.
 This study follows Morgan and Rushton’s work on criminal transportation in the 18th century, which focused more on the criminals who were transported within the empire.(1) Above all, the authors demonstrate the various forms of banishment (and there were many) and criminal transportation that authorities practiced and the development of law that made such actions legitimate.
 From their sweep through the transatlantic British Empire to find case studies of banishment and criminal transportation, two important themes emerge.
-First, the views of authorities regarding the banishment of rogues, vagabonds, religious and political dissenters, and others underwent an important shift in the early modern era.
+First, there was an important shift during the early modern era in the views of authorities regarding the banishment of rogues, vagabonds, religious and political dissenters, and others.
 Previously authorities had been concerned merely with getting rid of unwanted elements, whereas in the 17th and 18th centuries they became interested in transporting banished peoples to other places in their empire, so that those peoples might supply labor or other needs and thus be useful to the imperial cause.
 This shift reflected a growing transatlantic, imperial way of thinking about social and political problems and solutions.
 Second, while important legal developments occurred that supported this trend, authorities sometimes went beyond the law to accomplish these imperial ends, and in spite of protests, they got away with it.

 There are many highlights in part one of this book.
 Chapter three includes material on the transportation of Quakers, and while only a handful were actually sent to the colonies in this manner, it is worth noting that many others became quite productive in East Jersey and Pennsylvania in the late 17th century.
 This reflects the theme running throughout the book of people unwanted by English authorities at home serving the interests of empire (and sometimes themselves) across the ocean.
 Another highlight, albeit a brief one, emerges from chapter four, in which Morgan and Rushton indicate that the thousands of Irish rebels transported to Barbados and elsewhere in the Caribbean in the mid 17th century were initially so unruly that colonial authorities feared an alliance between them and African slaves.
 In other words, transportation threatened to undermine rather than support imperial interests.
 It did not take long, however, before the ascendance of white racial solidarity diminished this threat.
 Chapter five on the Jacobites contains a number of noteworthy highlights.
 First, the legality of transporting Highlanders was shaky, and many prisoners challenged this form of banishment, yet the authorities did it anyway because of the perceived threat.
 This shows how authorities in a rising state and imperial power in the 18th century could and did stretch the law to secure their homeland and extend their empire.
 Second, the reprisals against Jacobites were connected to developing policy on transportation in general.
 And third, Morgan and Rushton refer to an advertisement in a 1751 issue of the Virginia Gazette in which someone sought the return of an Irish man, an African slave, and a Scottish rebel, who apparently absconded together.
 Documentation of interethnic resistance in the colonies is rare and reflects a fascinating undercurrent in American colonial history.